khunspoonzi/pr/README.md

 ## Overview

-The objective of pr is to streamline the debugging process by allowing developers...
+The objective of pr is to streamline the debugging process by allowing developers to implement complex print formatting with minimal effort.

 ---